 The unique opportunity to take classes online, as well as on campus, sets Illinois Institute of Technology apart from other health physics programs.
-According to a survey by the Oak Ridge Institute for Science and Education, Illinois Tech ranked third in the number of master's degrees in health physics awarded in 2010.
 Illinois Tech is one of only a handful of universities that offer this five-year, co-terminal opportunity and at Illinois Tech, faculty help students find an appropriate health physics internship.